 “Acquisition Workforce (AWF)” means individuals who perform various acquisition-related functions to support the accomplishment of an agency's mission.
 Acquisition, pursuant to 41 U.S.C.
 403, includes, among traditional contracting functions, requirements definition, measurement of contract performance, and technical and management direction.
 Membership in the AWF may be on a full-time, part-time, or occasional basis.

-(vi) Individuals who support the business processes of the activities listed in this paragraph (e.g., subject matter experts), and
+(6) Individuals who support the business processes of the activities listed in this paragraph (e.g., subject matter experts),

 “Commercial supplier agreements” means terms and conditions customarily offered to the public by vendors of supplies or services that meets the definition of “commercial products and commercial services” set forth in FAR 2.101 and intended to create a binding legal obligation on the end user.
 Commercial supplier agreements are particularly common in information technology acquisitions, including acquisitions of commercial computer software and commercial technical data, but they may apply to any product or service.
 The term applies–